metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Ruleset.Utility.md

 ### [Get-NetworkService](Get-NetworkService.md)

-Scan all scripts in this repository and get windows service names involved in rules
+Get a list of windows services involved in rules

 ### [Get-ProcessOutput](Get-ProcessOutput.md)